 The first-come, first-served tours run hourly between 10am and 4pm.
 Tours are limited to 15 people and do not run on Thanksgiving, Christmas or New Year's Day.
 It is the only attraction in the National Historic Site that requires a guide.
-In addition to the home, the entire block of row houses as well as Historic Fire Station No 6 (built in 1894) and Our Lady of Lourdes Catholic Church are preserved as part of the site.
+You can visit earlier in the day for a shorter line, and be prepared to wait a while for your turn.
+In addition to the home, the entire block of row houses, as well as Historic Fire Station No 6 (built in 1894) and Our Lady of Lourdes Catholic Church, are preserved as part of the site.

 Ebenezer Baptist Church

 After a multi-million dollar restoration returned it to its 1960s glory days, Ebenezer Baptist Church is the spiritual home of Sweet Auburn.
-The church, which was founded in 1886 and still holds sermons today – was where King’s father and grandfather served as pastors.
+The church, which was founded in 1886 and still holds sermons today (both in person and online), was where King’s father and grandfather served as pastors.

 King's late wife, Coretta Scott King, established this working resource center and community institution the year he was killed.
 In addition to its community and educational work, “The King Center” acts as a living memorial to King's legacy.